 "You really want to know what I think?"
 Sirius snorted, shaking his head incredulously.
 "I think that no matter how important this opportunity is for her, she should stay in England.
 I think that if I let her go I'll lose her forever.
 I think that she should reject the offer and come to New York with me.
 I think that if we're ever going to have a shot of being in a successful relationship we should just take the risk now!"
 Sirius swallowed hard, chucking the empty bottle into the darkness.
 A light crash sound collided against the grass somewhere in the near distance.
 "I think that the girl that I am head over heels in love with should realize on her own that she should stay so that I don't have to make the damn decision for her."

 James was taken aback by his friend's outburst.
 "Did you ever think that maybe she already knows that she should stay?" he said softly.
-"That maybe she's just waiting for you to realize it?"
+"That maybe she's just waiting for you to admit it?"

 Sirius didn't know how to respond.
 He took a deep breath in and exhaled, shutting his eyes as the warm breeze surrounded him.
 He had briefly wondered in the beginning of the conversation if James was trying to get Riley to stay so that James didn't have to be the one to beg her.
 But the desperate, understanding look in James' eyes told Sirius that it was Sirius he was thinking of.